SamarthMule/React-JS-Scaler/README.md

 - **test**: Contains test scripts and files.
 - **todo-list**: Code for building a ToDo List application using React.

-Each folder may have its own README.md file providing further details about the contents and how to use them.
+This repository contains folders corresponding to the different modules and projects covered in the course.

-Feel free to explore and contribute to the projects!
+Feel free to explore the content, contribute, and enhance your React JS skills with this free course!

+Happy coding! 💻✨